MinZeng1990/DeepEP/README.md

   You can split the raw dataset by yourself.
 In our demo, we use the 80% as training dataset and 20% as testing dataset.
 The detail of dataset division can see the paper and the code.

-  You can run the main function to see the resluts.
+  You can run the main function to see the resluts and predict the essential proteins.

 # Citation